Azure/Industrial-IoT/e2e-tests/IIoTPlatform-E2E-Tests/readme.md

 * Execute /tools/e2etesting/GetSecrets.ps1 -KeyVaultName &lt;YourKeyVaultName&gt;.
 You will be asked whether you want to overwrite the settings file or not.
   * if you choose 'yes' just wait for the script to finish and no further steps are needed
   * if you choose 'no' copy the script output to IIoTPlatform-E2E-Tests\Properties\launchSettings.json under environmentVariables
-    > The launchSettings.json file is not excluded from git, revert it before committing to ensure you are not checking in secrets.
+    > The launchSettings.json file is excluded from git, but ensure you are not committing secrets.
 * Now you can use Visual Studio to execute your tests.
 * Don't forget to clean up by executing the pipeline with these variables set:
   * `Cleanup = false`